damianhakert/damianhakert.github.io/source/_posts/2016-01-26-comparing-terms-gitlab-github-bitbucket.markdown

 ## Projects, Repositories, Organizations?

-With the recent additions of “Projects” in Bitbucket, there’s fresh confusion.
+With the recent additions of “Projects” in Bitbucket, there’s a potential for fresh confusion.
-Weren’t “repos” actually projects?
 In GitHub, "repositories" contain the Git/SVN repository, and the project assets such as issues, contribution metrics, etc.
 However users often refer to repos as *projects* interchangeably in both GitHub and Bitbucket.